 Amazon charges this fee to make sure of two things: 1) to encourage sellers to keep our inventory priced competitively, and 2) to ensure their FBA warehouses aren’t used as a dumping ground for products that might never sell.

 Before long-term storage fees, you could send in 100 of a $50 book ranked at 5 million, and only pay pennies a month for storage per book.
 Maybe you sell one book a year, but what do you care?
 You’re making a profit and FBA stores all the books for you.
 Meanwhile, Amazon is seeing thousands of other sellers doing the same thing.
-FBA warehouses don’t want to be a long term storage solution for you.
-They want to be a short term storage facility that holds your item for a short time until it sells.
-To make sure that Amazon sellers are motivated to get all of these multiples sold, they have instituted the long term storage fee.
+FBA warehouses don’t want to be a long-term storage solution for you.
+They want to be a short-term storage facility that holds your item for a short time until it sells.
+To make sure that Amazon sellers are motivated to get all of these multiples sold, they have instituted the long-term storage fee.

 So what are our options to avoid this fee?

-6. When all else fails and your item is still not sold by August 15th, then you could set up a removal order to have your inventory returned to you.
-Then you could try to sell it on eBay, or perhaps sell it in a future garage sale.
-If that doesn’t work, donate it to a worthy cause.
+7. Remove Items From Inventory – When all else fails and your item is still not sold before the 6 month long-term storage fees are charged, then you could set up a removal order to have your inventory returned to you.
+Removal orders are super cheap as they are only $0.50 for standard sized items and $0.60 for oversized.
 You can even arrange with Amazon to automatically remove all items that are affected by this fee.

 But for 95% to 98% of items in our inventory, you’ll probably want to choose some of the options above in order to avoid these fees.